alwaysdata/documentation/accounts/create-an-account/index.en.md

 - its name,
 - the product (pack),
 - payment frequency (monthly or yearly),
-- its location: shared servers, VPS or dedicated server.
+- its location: public Cloud, VPS or dedicated server.

 {{< fig "images/create-account.en.png" "Administration interface: create an account" >}}